satansdeer/satansdeer.github.com/content/legacy-posts/architecture-literacy-for-vibe-coders/index.md

 ## Common Mistakes

-The first mistake is treating architecture as something senior developers do later.
+Treating architecture as something senior developers do later.

-The second is assuming the AI understands your system boundaries better than you do.
+Assuming the AI understands your system boundaries better than you do.

-The third is waiting until the codebase is painful before mapping it.
+Waiting until the codebase is painful before mapping it.
 By then, every change is already harder.

 ## Exercise